MISTAKE OR MISREPRESENTATION

 This will require proof that you have taken all reasonable care to complete the tax return completely and with complete accuracy, but an error has somehow made its way into the process.
 It will also be essential that you work to rectify the error and provide accurate information yourself, which means that the onus will be upon you to identify the mistake and contact HMRC to notify them.

-Of course, bringing in a tax professional to assist with this process will reduce the risk of encountering such an unexpected expense to zero – many tax accountants will accept all responsibility for accuracy and punctuality in reporting and filing, and absorb the financial penalties in the unlikely event of an error.
+Of course, bringing in a tax professional to assist with this process will reduce the risk of encountering such an unexpected expense to zero or minimise the financial penalties in the unlikely event of an error.